 - i.
 CPS needs a Written Referral. - ii.
 CWS needs documentation to support the need. - 3.
 Developmental Need- The type of developmental delay or risk of delay must be documented in the case narrative.
-The child care worker may use available information from their own observations, from department records, or from other agencies

-Chapter 5.
-Establishing Need, Level, and A Plan of Care and individuals to determine need eligibility.
-Documentation must be provided at redetermination also.

-4. Written statement- The recipient's written statement should be the last resort after all has been exhausted, the case worker must enter detailed documentation as to why the recipient's statement is being used and why previous methods were not used.
+The child care worker may use available information from their own observations, from department records, or from other agencies and individuals to determine need eligibility.
+Documentation must be provided at redetermination also. - 4.
+Written statement- The recipient's written statement should be the last resort after all has been exhausted, the case worker must enter detailed documentation as to why the recipient's statement is being used and why previous methods were not used.
 Documentation must be detailed so that a County, State, or Federal reviewer is able to determine the reasonableness of the determination.